codenautas/best-globals/LEEME.md

 ## Main goal

-Have some common global functions
+Have handy some common global functions

 [!--lang:*-->